REPRODUCTIVE SYSTEM OVERVIEW

 The secondary sex organs consist of the following:

-• The Vaginal Canal and Cervix together form the entrance into the female reproductive tract.
+- The Vaginal Canal and Cervix together form the entrance into the female reproductive tract.
 The vaginal canal receives the penis during reproduction to allow for fertilization to take place.
 It expands inwardly in size when the female is aroused in order to accommodate the shape and size of the erect penis during intercourse.
 The cervix is a smaller canal that rests above the vaginal canal.
-Where the two meet, there is a very small opening (the cervical opening) that allows for some of the male ejaculate to pass through into the uterus; while simultaneously preventing anything hazardous from entering the delicate inner portions of the reproductive tract.
-Technically, the cervix forms a part of the uterus, however it serves the same basic function of the vaginal tract in terms of facilitating fertilization.
+Where the two meet, there is a very small opening (the cervical opening) that allows for some of the male ejaculate to pass through into the uterus while simultaneously preventing anything hazardous from entering the delicate inner portions of the reproductive tract.
+Technically, the cervix forms a part of the uterus; however, it serves the same basic function as the vaginal tract in terms of facilitating fertilization.

-• Skene’s Gland or the Paraurethral Gland is the literal female equivalent of the prostate gland in males[4].
-Few realize that women have their own prostates and that it performs similar actions to that of the male prostate.
+- Skene’s Gland, or the Paraurethral Gland, is the literal female equivalent of the prostate gland in males[4].
+Few realize that women have their own prostates and that they perform similar actions to that of the male prostate.
 The paraurethral gland can be found a little way along the female urinary tract from the urethral opening, positioned between the urethra and the vaginal tract.

 Functions